tangobango5/todolist/README.md

 	- start button
 	- end button

-	Finished items will appear at the bottom of the list with a darker backgroud.
+	Finished items will appear at the bottom of the table with a different backgroud color.
 	Keep updating the list in every 10 seconds.

 2) At the bottom of the list there should be an "Add new" button.
 That takes the user to the /add-item route which shows "name","time" fields and a submit button.
 On successfull submission show a success message and take the user back to the list.

+3) At the top right corner of the home page show overall deviation(sum of deviation of all finished items).

 * Do rely on your intuition on the values of the fields, if its not present. <br />
 	Eg: Show nothing(empty string) at the place of start button or disabled button if that particular item is already started.
 Do consider cases like these for all other fields.